Gillian Allnutt's Lode reviewed in The Guardian & Telegraph

 ‘Ian McMillan is joined by Harriet Walter, Jason Singh and Gillian Allnutt.
 Plus glacier poetry with Andri Snaer Magnason and Manjushree Thapa.[...]
 Poet Gillian Allnutt was awarded the Queen's Gold Medal in 2016 - and her new collection Lode has been celebrated for its 'indelible images'.
 Gillian reads a poem about meeting the Queen, in which the word 'plimsoll' plays a surprising part, and another poem in which she invents the word 'ditheridoo'.’

-The programme will be available until 5.54pm on 22 July 2025.
+The programme remains available on BBC Sounds.
 Gillian features from 22:45.

 https://www.bbc.co.uk/programmes/m002dz3y